ffrank/ffrank.github.io/_posts/2018-02-13-thinking-about-migration-from-puppet-to-mgmt.markdown

 we just finished another instance of ConfigManagementCamp.
 The 2018 edition featured amazing keynotes, great talks, a legendary hallway and dinner track, and of course the annual fringe event day, full of hack days and workshops.
-I spent this last day in the mgmt room, as I did in the previous two years.
-I'm happy that this year, for the first time, we formed an actual crowd of more than 10 people, solving onboarding issues, discussing details and ideas, and generally having a good time.
+I spent this last day in the mgmt room, as I did last year.
+I'm happy that this year, for the first time, we formed an actual crowd of more than 10 people at the hack day, solving onboarding issues, discussing details and ideas, and generally having a good time.

 One of the discussions revolved around a scenario that I hope will become quite popular once mgmt stabilizes enough to become generally available: